dilner1/Connect-4/README.md

 ## Color Values

-Whilst not a bug as such, the constant EMPTY_SPACE_COLOR is set to white, this is not best practice and should be the rbg value.
-When the value is changed to rgb the code breaks however but I am not sure why.
+Whilst not a bug as such, the constant EMPTY_SPACE_COLOR is set to white, this is not best practice and should be an rbg value.
+When the value is changed to rgb the code breaks however but I am unsure as to why.

 # Deployment